jlbelanger/galleri/README.md

 ## Minimal setup

 Create an HTML file.
-Include the Galleri CSS and JS files, an empty element, and a JS call to `Galleri.init()`, passing in a CSS selector for the empty element in which the gallery should be displayed.
+Include the `galleri.min.css` and `galleri.min.js` files from the `dist` folder, an empty element, and a JS call to `Galleri.init()`, passing in a CSS selector for the empty element in which the gallery should be displayed.

 ``` html
 <link rel="stylesheet" href="galleri.min.css">